Frequently Asked Questions

 • Any doctor prescribed medications (Camp STEAM staff will not administer medications except in the case of a life-threatening situation such as administering an EpiPen which is provided by the parent)

 Please do not bring toys to Camp STEAM and please leave all electronic devices (including cellphones) at home.
-If you need to contact your child, call our Support team (226-214-2050) and we will contact the camp to relay messages or plan for your child to call you if it is urgent.
+If you need to contact your child, call our Support team:

 No, campers will not need to (and we request that they do not) bring any devices to camp.
 We are very pleased to provide a laptop for all campers at our Camp STEAM locations.
 This ensures all campers have equal access for all camp activities.